 What Is an Interest-Only Home Loan?

 A standard home loan is usually called a ‘principal and interest home loan’.
 This means that you borrow a certain amount of money from a lender - the principal - and you have to pay this back over an agreed-upon time, plus interest.

 An interest-only mortgage is a home loan in which you only pay back the interest on the loan.
 This means that the balance of the loan remains the same.
 The balance owing then needs to be repaid after the interest-only loan has ended.

 An interest-only loan will have a fixed duration, typically of up to 5 years.
 It may also come with a different (often higher) interest rate to an interest rate applied when loan repayments are also being made.

 Lenders will usually offer interest-only loans as part of a larger home loan structure.
-For example, Greater Bank allows customers to incorporate interest-only loans of up to 5 years into most of its home loan products.
+For example, Greater Bank allows customers to incorporate interest-only loans of up to 5 years into most of its home loan products which have a total loan term of upto 30 years.
 The Ultimate, Great Rate, Investment Ultimate, and Investment Great Rate home loans all come with the option of an interest-only period of between 1 and 5 years.

 During an interest-only term, you will only be required to make payments for the interest being accrued against the loan.
 Since you will not be making repayments against the principal itself, your loan repayments will be smaller than in a standard principal and interest loan.

 At the end of the interest-only term, the mortgage will need to be switched to a standard principal and interest loan.
 At this time, you will be required to start making payments against the principal itself.
 A new loan term and interest rate will also apply.

 The first and most obvious benefit of an interest-only mortgage is that repayments will be much lower in the short term.
 This might be a useful feature if you are able to make profitable investments during the interest-only term.